WHY YOUR BODY NEEDS KOMBUCHA?

 The size of SCOBY is 5 inches in height and 5 inches in width.
 It is round in shape.

 HOW TO MAKE KOMBUCHA?

 - Bring 1 liter of water to a boil in a clean pot.
-Remove from heat and dissolve 4 tablespoon of white sugar into it.
+Remove from heat and dissolve 4 tablespoons of white sugar into it.

 - Add a tablespoon of green or black tea and allow it to steep while the water cools to room temperature (a few hours).

 - Bring the mixture to the cool-down phase and then add the SCOBY along with the leftover Kombucha into the jar then cover with a few layers of the tightly woven cloth and secure it with a rubber band.